eberhab/m20/emulation_with_mame.md

 ### Reading and writing BASIC files from images

 Files contained in a regular M20-img file can be accessed with [m20floppy](http://www.z80ne.com/m20/index.php?argument=sections/transfer/imagehandle/imagehandle.inc).
 Note that BASIC files are usually saved in a compressed/ tokenized binary format.
-An interesting project to learn about the M20-Basic and convert the tokenized version to ASCII is the [M20 Basic Detokenizer](https://github.com/gfis/basdetok/blob/master/src/main/java/org/teherba/basdetok/M20Detokenizer.java)^[[https://github.com/gfis/basdetok](https://github.com/gfis/basdetok)].
+An [interesting](https://github.com/gfis/basdetok) project to learn about the M20-Basic and convert the tokenized version to ASCII is the [M20 Basic Detokenizer](https://github.com/gfis/basdetok/blob/master/src/main/java/org/teherba/basdetok/M20Detokenizer.java)[^2].
 Alternatively, one can save files as ASCII via MAME under PCOS BASIC with the "A" option, then extract with m20floppy:

     # SAVE "0:<filename>",A
     $ m20 <image.img> get <filename>